 Under the MVA, the owner of a vehicle is responsible for licensing, insurance and equipping and maintaining the vehicle as required by the MVAR (for example, lights work, windshield not cracked, good tires and brakes).
 The driver of a vehicle is responsible for confirming that the owner has met the requirements of the MVA and MVAR before they drive the vehicle.
 If an enforcement officer stops the vehicle and identifies an offense (for example, the vehicle is not properly licensed or its brake lights don’t work), the driver, not the owner, is accountable for the offence and can be ticketed.

-To meet their obligations under the Occupational Health and Safety Regulation, each employer must regularly confirm all vehicles – company-owned and employee-owned – used for work are inspected, maintained and operated in a manner that meets or exceeds MVA and MVAR requirements.
+To meet their obligations under the Occupational Health and Safety Regulation (OHSR), employers must regularly confirm company-owned and employee-owned vehicles used for work are inspected, maintained and operated in a manner that meets requirements in the MVA and MVAR, as well as in the OHSR.
+However, where the Motor Vehicle Act specifies requirements that "overlap" OHSR requirements, Motor Vehicle Act requirements take precedence.

 The provincial Commercial Transport Act and Commercial Transportation Regulations apply to owners and operators of vehicles that are designed to carry a load and engaged in commercial transportation.